dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 ### 2. Share static images

-If you're only interested in a particular plot or the protein, you can save and download `.png` images.
-Under the `Download Session` tab in the sidemenu, you'll see buttons to download an image of both the plot and the protien.
+If you're only interested in a particular plot or protein, you can save and download `.png` images.
+Under the `Download Session` tab in the side menu, you'll see buttons to download an image of both the plot and the protein.

 <div align="center">
   <img src="/assets/download-options.png" alt="Download Options" />